Noaaan/MythicMetals/PATCHNOTES.md

 A lot of new ore variants have been added:
 * Added deepslate variants of Adamantite, Mythril and Orichalcum.
 * Added a tuff and smooth basalt variant of Orichalcum.
 * Added a calcite variant of Kyber.
-Normal Kyber spawns rarely in the world, but it spawns in large veins in calcite (amethyst geodes).
+Normal Kyber spawns rarely in the world, but it spawns in large veins in calcite (mainly from amethyst geodes).
 * Added a blackstone variant of Stormyx.
+* Nether ores now have their own custom feature for spawning in the overworld (portal remnants and mod compat).
 * Added a calcite variant of Starrite.
 Starrite now spawns rarely anywhere in the world.
+* Added an End Stone Ore of Starrite.
+Starrite spawns much more abundantly here.
 * Added a deepslate variant of Prometheum, since it can now be found in Lush Caves.
 * Tweaked Unobtainium spawn rates (it is now more common to find per-world, but will be VERY hard to find in caves).

-The ore generation itself has also changed, which can be viewed on the wiki: WIKI LINK HERE.
+* Ores heights have been tweaked, even respecting the max world height/bottom.

 The world-gen is mainly balanced around the Caves and Cliffs Datapack, fully utilizing the new height range from 320 to -64.
-For the optimal experience I recommend using this alongside it, though worlds not using it should still be playable.
+For the optimal experience I recommend using it or any other mod that changes the world height.

+A lot of the artwork has been changed in the mod.
+Shoutouts to the artists who have worked on Mythic Metals:
+* Matpac
+* RGBeet
+* RuisZ
+* Amoraire
+* DH
+* Tector
+* Temreno
+* Shiftless

 To end off these patch notes will be balancing changes.
 The changes are major, and will be in the form of a list.

 Star Platinum is an alloy from Starrite, Platinum, and Osmium.
 It provides protection similar to Diamond, and is required for Celestium.

-This list is work-in-progress.
+Celestium is now an end-game metal,